-According to a 2014 BCA report, the business centre accommodation sector is worth £2bn and is the first choice of more than 80,000 companies, 70 per cent of which are in London and the South East.
-The typical occupier profile includes SMEs, companies with 1-5 employees, start-ups, companies looking to enter the UK market, or home-based businesses looking to expand.
+As a world-renowned hub of business activity, London offers a wide range of business centres designed to accommodate companies of all shapes and sizes.
+Business centres in London provide flexible workspace solutions, such as serviced offices, meeting rooms, break out areas, private suites, and more.
+These centres can be found dotted across both Central and Greater London, including in popular areas like Canary Wharf, Soho, Farringdon, and Hackney.
+The typical occupier profile includes SMEs, companies with 1-5 employees, start-ups, companies looking to enter the UK market, and even home-based businesses looking to expand.
 Large corporates are increasingly using business centre space whenever they require temporary or overflow space to work on one-off projects.
 All sectors are well represented, although companies involved in tech, digital health, and creative are more likely to opt for business centre space, whereas accommodation in business parks is more common with e-commerce and retail firms.

 Business Centre and Business Park Locations in London

-Commercial property analysts estimate that there are more than 200 business centres in London and their combined floor space amounts to 5.6 million square feet, nearly 3 per cent of the city's total office inventory.
+Hundreds of business centres can be found across London, ensuring that there is typically enough space for any business looking for a suitable business centre nearby.
 There is a large concentration of business centre space in the City and the West End, although limited availability of conventional space in these areas has led to the development of business centres in fringe locations, such as Shoreditch, Limehouse, Wapping, Canonbury, and Stratford.

 West London is considered a prime business park location, particularly in areas like Chiswick, Uxbridge, Hounslow, Hayes, West Drayton, and along the A4 corridor.
 London's largest business parks are located in these areas and include Park Royal (which covers an area of 500 hectares and accommodates more than 1,000 companies), North London Business Park and Stockley Park.
 There is another large cluster of business park space in north east London (near the logistics and transportation hubs in Enfield and Waltham Forest) and to the east of the City, predominantly in the boroughs of Redbridge and Tower Hamlets and in areas like Hainault, Poplar, Barkingside, and Romford.